DNOW (DNOW) Sees a More Significant Dip Than Broader Market: Some Facts to Know

-The energy and industrial distribution company's stock has dropped by 3.15% in the past month, falling short of the Industrial Products sector's loss of 2.71% and the S&P 500's loss of 3.04%.
+Shares of the energy and industrial distribution company witnessed a loss of 6% over the previous month, beating the performance of the Industrial Products sector with its loss of 6.08% and underperforming the S&P 500's loss of 4.05%.

 The upcoming earnings release of DNOW will be of great interest to investors.
 The company's earnings report is expected on May 10, 2024.
-The company's earnings per share (EPS) are projected to be $0.23, reflecting an 8% decrease from the same quarter last year.
-Meanwhile, our latest consensus estimate is calling for revenue of $571.6 million, down 2.12% from the prior-year quarter.
+In that report, analysts expect DNOW to post earnings of $0.24 per share.
+This would mark a year-over-year decline of 4%.
+At the same time, our most recent consensus estimate is projecting a revenue of $571.6 million, reflecting a 2.12% fall from the equivalent quarter last year.

-For the annual period, the Zacks Consensus Estimates anticipate earnings of $1.02 per share and a revenue of $2.38 billion, signifying shifts of +5.15% and +2.68%, respectively, from the last year.
+DNOW's full-year Zacks Consensus Estimates are calling for earnings of $1.04 per share and revenue of $2.38 billion.
+These results would represent year-over-year changes of +7.22% and +2.68%, respectively.

-Investors might also notice recent changes to analyst estimates for DNOW.
-These latest adjustments often mirror the shifting dynamics of short-term business patterns.
-Hence, positive alterations in estimates signify analyst optimism regarding the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for DNOW.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has witnessed an unchanged state.
-DNOW is currently sporting a Zacks Rank of #1 (Strong Buy).
+The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has shifted 2.29% upward.
+Currently, DNOW is carrying a Zacks Rank of #3 (Hold).

-From a valuation perspective, DNOW is currently exchanging hands at a Forward P/E ratio of 14.48.
-For comparison, its industry has an average Forward P/E of 19.25, which means DNOW is trading at a discount to the group.
+With respect to valuation, DNOW is currently being traded at a Forward P/E ratio of 13.52.
+This expresses a discount compared to the average Forward P/E of 19.48 of its industry.

 The Manufacturing - General Industrial industry is part of the Industrial Products sector.
-With its current Zacks Industry Rank of 66, this industry ranks in the top 27% of all industries, numbering over 250.
+This industry currently has a Zacks Industry Rank of 69, which puts it in the top 28% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report